Dealing with Corruption

 Separate web-pages provide information on:

-• Dealing with Corruption: Actions by individuals: This web-page suggests actions which an individual could take if he/she personally encounters corruption in his/her employment, or in a project in which he/she is involved, or generally (for example, in obtaining a work permit).)
+• Dealing with Corruption: Actions by Individuals: This web-page suggests actions which an individual could take if she/he personally encounters corruption in her/his employment, or in a project in which she/he is involved, or generally (for example, in obtaining a work permit).
+It can also be used by an organisation as part of its anti-corruption training for its employees.

-• Dealing with corruption: Actions by the public: This web-page suggests actions which a member of the public could take if he/she suspects that there is corrupt activity in relation to a project, and that this corruption could have some adverse impact on a matter of public concern such as public health, safety, the environment, historic buildings, the landscape, breach of building regulations or planning restrictions, or inflated project cost for which the public will ultimately pay.
+• Dealing with Corruption: Actions by the Public: This web-page suggests actions which a member of the public could take if she/he suspects that there is corrupt activity in relation to a project, and that this corruption could have some adverse impact on a matter of public concern such as public health, safety, the environment, historic buildings, the landscape, breach of building regulations or planning restrictions, or inflated project cost for which the public will ultimately pay.

 Actions by organisations